cunyap/pypocquant/manual/QuickStart.md

 Step 4:

-* Check that the image __is sharp and in focus: in particular the POCT sensor area and the QR codes__
+* Check that the image __is sharp and in focus: in particular the POCT sensor area and the QR codes__.